-Pieridae has signaled that it will continue to look for ways to break ground on Goldboro LNG and governments have shown they are willing to pour public money into harmful fossil fuel projects, even in a climate crisis.
-Pieridae’s CEO Alfred Sorensen indicated the project may move forward at a reduced scale.
-So the Ecojustice team’s work on this file will continue.
+Pieridae is still looking for ways to break ground on Goldboro LNG and governments have shown they are willing to pour public money into harmful fossil fuel projects, even in a climate crisis.
+As demand for non-Russian gas grows in Europe, Pieridae is capitalizing on the global crisis, once again pushing forward its plans for an LNG facility at Goldboro.